DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

     .run();
 ```

-### Use Emulation in Portable Chrome
+### Use Emulation in Chrome Portable

-To enable device emulation in a portable Chrome, use the [browser alias](#locally-installed-browsers).
+To enable device emulation in Google Chrome Portable, use the [browser alias](#locally-installed-browsers).
 The `path:` prefix does not work in this case.

 ```sh
 testcafe "chrome:d:\chrome_portable\chrome.exe:emulation:device=iphone X" tests/test.js